JyhnoCharles/EglisePorteEtroite/README.md

 We use a lightweight SQL database to:

 - Store **contact form submissions** for easy follow-up
-- Create new Memebers
+- Create new Members
-- Keep attendacne of Memebers
+- Keep attendance of Members